mikera/doctest/docs/cad/017_peerops/README.md

 ### Network Partitions

-It may occur that the Peer becomes temporarily disconnected from the Peer Network.
+It may occur that a peer becomes temporarily disconnected from the peer network.

 Peers are designed to automatically recover from temporary network failure and re-establish connections when possible.
-Peers with default configuration will periodically re-attempt to connect with other Peers randomly until connection with the Network is re-established.
+Peers with normal configuration SHOULD periodically re-attempt to connect with other peers randomly until connection with the Network is re-established.

 Peer Operators SHOULD provide for an alternative way to connect to the main network, if only for the purposes of withrawing the Peer's Stake (Peers are at risk of penalisation if they remain disconnected for too long).